-Dr. Shifra Kisch is an anthropologist and research fellow at the Amsterdam Institute for Social Science Research (AISSR), she obtained her PhD from the University of Amsterdam (UvA).
-Her work is based on ethnographic fieldwork spanning over two decades among the Naqab Bedouin, (the native Arab inhabitants of the southern arid region of present-day Israel).
+Shifra Kisch is an anthropologist and research fellow at the Amsterdam Institute for Social Science Research (AISSR), she obtained her PhD from the University of Amsterdam (UvA).
+Her work is based on ethnographic fieldwork spanning over two decades among the Naqab Bedouin (the native Arab inhabitants of the southern arid region of present-day Israel).
 Her previous work on deafness and signing among the Negev Bedouin, and Jewish-Arab encounters has been published in various academic journals.

 Kisch, Shifra.
 Where is religion in marriage conversion?
-Juridical policy of sharia court in Israel and the case of Rumanian brides & Palestinian Bedouin grooms,’ Presentation at ‘Religious Marriages in the Mediterranean’ conference, Mediterranean Institute, University of Malta, 20-21 March 2018.
+Juridical policy of sharia court in Israel and the case of Rumanian brides & Palestinian Bedouin grooms, presentation at ‘Religious Marriages in the Mediterranean’ Conference, Mediterranean Institute, University of Malta, 20-21 March 2018.

-Kisch, Shifra, ‘Mobility on the Margins: Palestinian students in Eastern-Europe,’ closed-door conference ‘Critical Transnational Perspectives: Flows and Networks in and beyond the Middle East and North Africa,’ Doha Institute for Graduate Studies.
-Qatar, Dec.
-2017.
+Kisch, Shifra.
+Mobility on the Margins: Palestinian students in Eastern-Europe, closed-door conference ‘Critical Transnational Perspectives: Flows and Networks in and beyond the Middle East and North Africa,’ Doha Institute for Graduate Studies.
+Qatar, December 2017.

-Kisch, Shifra, ‘Changing markers of mixed marriages,’ Paper presented at international conference ‘Power, Intimacy and the State: Mixed Families in Europe and Beyond,’ University of Amsterdam, 12-13 June 2017.
+Kisch, Shifra.
+Changing markers of mixed marriages, paper presented at International Conference ‘Power, Intimacy and the State: Mixed Families in Europe and Beyond,’ University of Amsterdam, 12-13 June 2017.

 Kisch, Shifra.
 Conversion as a Gift: Bedouin Grooms and Rumenian Brides, presentation at the International Conference Interfaith Love: Love, Sex and Marriage in the Islamicate World, Leiden University, 22 June 2016.